soongo/path-to-regexp/README.md

 // pathToRegexp.MustCompile(path, options) // like Compile but panics if the error is non-nil
 // pathToRegexp.Match(path, options) // options can be nil
 // pathToRegexp.MustMatch(path, options) // like Match but panics if the error is non-nil
-// pathToRegexp.Must(regexp, err) // wraps a call to a function returning (*regexp2.Regexp, error) and panics if the error is non-nil.
+// pathToRegexp.Must(regexp, err) // wraps a call to a function returning (*regexp2.Regexp, error) and panics if the error is non-nil
+// pathToRegexp.EncodeURI(str) // encodes characters in URI, like javascript's encodeURI
+// pathToRegexp.EncodeURIComponent(str) // encodes characters in URI except `;/?:@&=+$,#`, like javascript's encodeURIComponent
+// pathToRegexp.NormalizePathname(str) // return a normalized string
 ```

 - **path** A string, array or slice of strings, or a regular expression with type *github.com/dlclark/regexp2.Regexp.